Updated March 2021:

 We recommend 100% cotton shirts because they last longer and are more comfortable than blended fabrics.
 Gitman Brothers offers the finest pinpoint on the market in their TTX fabric, but it is NOT wrinkle resistant.
 While white is always the number one color, consider blues or other colors such as yellow or pale pink.
 Avoid heavy starch when cleaning your shirts as it generally cuts the life of a shirt in half and makes the fabric stiff.
 In fact, the only shirts that should be starched are the heavy oxfords (2X1 fabrics), and not the finer pinpoints or broadcloth fabrics.

 For dress trousers we advise going with 100% wool for a better feel and drape.
 For the ultimate in comfort we think that any dress pant by Jack Victor or Ballin is as good as you can purchase in the USA.
 For a dress casual look, try the new 1946 stretch cotton from Ballin.
 It is the best cotton pant we have ever carried and is a favorite of any man who wears them.
-We also offer Bill's khakis for a more traditional customer, and while they offer lots of different fabrics, our favorite is the Chamois Cloth.
+We also offer Bill's khakis for a more traditional customer and a fuller fit.

 Most of us buy our trousers based on the waist size and of course that is very critical.
 However what is more important is how a trouser fits the seat and legs.
 Except for jean construction, the waist is the easiest thing to alter for a better fit.
 A lot of men lose their butts as they get older and then the pants get really baggy back there and it looks sloppy.
 We often suggest buying either a shorter rise or a smaller size, and if need be, let the waist out.
 Or if you have a larger than average butt and/or bigger legs, buy a bigger size pant to accommodate that, and then take the waist in.
 Lots of ways to slice and dice it for a better fit.
 Please call if you need more advice.